 Temporary COVID-19 Wage Subsidy Scheme

 On the 24th of March the Government announced a Temporary COVID-19 Wage Subsidy Scheme to replace the previous COVID-19 Employer Refund Scheme.
-The wage subsidy scheme is expected to run for 12 weeks from 26th March 2020, however on the 5th of June, The Minister for Finance and Public Expenditure and Reform announced an extension of the scheme until the end of August 2020.
+The wage subsidy scheme was initially expected to run for 12 weeks from 26th March 2020, however on the 5th of June, The Minister for Finance and Public Expenditure and Reform announced an extension of the scheme until the end of August 2020.

 The operation of the Temporary Wage Subsidy Scheme will be available to employers who keep employees on the payroll throughout the COVID-19 pandemic.
 Employers are encouraged to retain employees on their books and make their best efforts to maintain the employees income or a significant portion of it.